bengarrett/retrotxtgo/docs/README.md

 00000590  01 13 49 42 4d 20 56 47  41 00 00 00 00 00 00 00  |..IBM VGA.......|
 000005a0  00 00 00 00 00 00 00 00                           |........|
 ```

+---

+### [Also available is RetroTxt, the browser Extension](https://github.com/bengarrett/RetroTxt) that turns ANSI, ASCII, and NFO text into web documents.